CNOT#

 Simulation#

-Here we show the simulation results for all the stabilizer flow generators as well as XX -> XI
+Here we show the simulation results for all the four observables under uniform depolarizing noise model.

 Click to show the full code used for simulation